Date Published: April 19, 2024

 • Static Application Security Testing (SAST): Analyzes your source code for injection flaws, buffer issues, and insecure patterns without executing the program.
 SAST runs on every commit and surfaces issues directly in the developer's pull request.

 • Software Composition Analysis (SCA): Scans your third-party and open-source dependencies for known CVEs.
-According to Black Duck's (formerly Synopsys) Open Source Security and Risk Analysis report, open source makes up roughly 77% of the code in a typical application and is present in 96% of scanned codebases making SCA arguably the highest-leverage tool in your entire SSDLC.
+According to Black Duck's (formerly Synopsys) Open Source Security and Risk Analysis report, open source code grew by 30% year-over-year, making SCA arguably the highest-leverage tool in your entire SSDLC.

 4. Testing

-• Dynamic Application Security Testing (DAST): Tests your running application against common attack patterns such as SQL injection, cross-site scripting, and authentication bypass — surfacing vulnerabilities that only appear when code is executing.
+• Dynamic Application Security Testing (DAST): Tests the running application against real-world attack patterns such as SQL injection, cross-site scripting, and authentication bypass.
+It helps uncover vulnerabilities that only appear during execution.

 • Interactive Application Security Testing (IAST): Instruments your application during testing to combine the depth of SAST with the runtime context of DAST, catching vulnerabilities that either approach alone would miss.